EmilStromb/EmilStromb.github.io/_posts/2019-11-16-Questions.md

 categories: jekyll
 ---
 <h3>What do you think of pre-compiling your CSS?</h3>
 This function is basically takes the code that you have done in scss (that im using) and converts it to CSS.
-The preprocessed CSS gives you features like nestings, @import, mixins, and varible, it's also less css to maintain.
+The preprocessed CSS gives you features like <a>nestings</a>, <a>@import</a>, <a>mixins</a>, and <a>varible</a>, it's also less css to maintain.
 What i think is most is usefull is varibles, you can make varible in css files with $ to reuse it, it gives you less code to maintain and better structure.
 <h4>Compare to regular CSS</h4>
 I think css preprocessing is better so far, it compiles all sass files together to a singel file for the site, and as mentioned above its less code to maintain, using varible so it makes DRY better.
 <h4>Which techniques did you use?</h4>